+In March 2015, Maker Ed’s Young Makers program offered mentors a professional development experience on the subject of physical computing.
 In addition to Physical Computing concepts and content, the workshop and guide focused on facilitation approaches, ideas on working with youth of all ages, backgrounds, and skills, and on-site, hands-on experience with tools, materials, and peers.
+Check out a copy of the workshop guide to get you started and check out a blog recap of the event itself to a get a fuller sense of the experience.

 Professional Development Workshop for Young Makers mentors —